Titans turn from losing AFC South title to hiring new GM - WHIZ News

 The Titans will need to extend two-time Pro Bowl defensive lineman Jeffery Simmons even with his fifth-year option picked up last season after trading away Pro Bowl receiver A.J.
 Brown last April.

-They also have to decide what to do with Tannehill and two-time NFL rushing leader Derrick Henry with both veterans entering the final year of their contracts.
+They hold the 11th overall pick in the draft and must decide what to do with Tannehill and two-time NFL rushing leader Derrick Henry entering the final year of their contracts.
 Are the Titans rebuilding or reloading as they look toward a future that includes plans to open a new, enclosed stadium for the 2026 season?

 Tannehill had the NFL’s highest salary cap number for 2022 after redoing his deal in 2021, but that $57.4 million dead cap number drops to $18.8 million.
 Tannehill was limited to 12 starts and finished the season on injured reserve with torn ligaments in his right ankle after spraining it twice, the last on Dec.
 18.